 Fruit and veggie muffins:

-These carrot muffins can be made ahead of time on the weekend and kept in the fridge for the work week.
+These flourless chocolate zucchini muffins can be made ahead of time on the weekend and kept in the fridge for the work week.
 They can also be frozen for longer storage.

 Photo credit: Stocksy